abjrcode/blog-madin/blog/content/launch/introduction.md

 **Madin** _(pronounced as one would say "Made In" but as a single word)_ is intended to be a place for me to share my thoughts and ideas, as well as a place to learn from others.

 \
 I have been writing software for well over a decade now.
-Specifically, I have worked on what is known in the industry as [Line of Business (LOB)](https://www.irisclasson.com/2012/07/19/stupid-question-2-what-do-you-mean-by-lob-line-of-business-application/) applications, the boring kind you know: a database, some business rules, a user interface and reporting _(wait, that actually might be most of software)_
+Specifically, I have worked on [Enterprise applications](https://en.wikipedia.org/wiki/Enterprise_software), or what is sometimes known in the industry as [Line of Business (LOB)](https://www.irisclasson.com/2012/07/19/stupid-question-2-what-do-you-mean-by-lob-line-of-business-application/) application.
+The boring kind you know: a database, some business rules, a user interface and reporting _(wait, that actually might be most of software)_

 \
 I have used many languages and frameworks over the years.
 Started with Pascal back during school days and then on to Java and Python, then C# with .NET and lately I have been doing quite some TypeScript.
 I've also experimented with Go and Rust.
-Hell, I even learned CSS and designed this very website with it.
+Hell, I even learned CSS then built this very website with it.

 \
 I've always been more focused on the "backend" _(database, business logic)_ side of things, and, have gained quite some experience along the way with things like [Domain Driven Design (DDD)](https://martinfowler.com/bliki/DomainDrivenDesign.html) and [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).